stefanofa/awesome/TOPICS.md

 *   [tursodatabase/libsql](https://github.com/tursodatabase/libsql) - libSQL is a fork of SQLite that is both Open Source, and Open Contributions.

-*   [ClickHouse/ClickHouse](https://github.com/ClickHouse/ClickHouse) - ClickHouse® is a real-time analytics DBMS
+*   [ClickHouse/ClickHouse](https://github.com/ClickHouse/ClickHouse) - ClickHouse® is a real-time analytics database management system

 *   [tauri-apps/tauri](https://github.com/tauri-apps/tauri) - Build smaller, faster, and more secure desktop and mobile applications with a web frontend.